DanielMazurkiewicz/WebAI/README.md

   * input - for assigning inputs (first layer and all pipes at first layer by default have this type)
   * net   - for attaching another neural network into current structure
+  * iterator - for defining an iterative control flow loop within the model graph.

 ## Example with custom operations on model level